 If you are not familiar with your camera, you may find our DSLR Photography Course more useful as it assumes less prior knowledge than our Creative Photography Course, Landscape Photography Course or Portrait Photography Courses.

 Suitable for anyone with any camera – even tiny cameras can take great landscapes!
-Compact cameras can often take excellent landscapes – their limitations are much less noticeable.
+Compact cameras and even phones can often take excellent landscapes – their limitations are much less noticeable.
 Users of DSLRs should bring a tripod, or one can be provided.
 Please be dressed for the weather for this course, as we try to be outside for a good part of the day even if the weather is not ideal!
 If you are unsure of the best kind of landscape for you please contact us.